BloomTech-Labs/labs-team-home/README.md

 ## Note on .env files

-For security purposes, we will not post the keys on this repo, but if you need the keys to test the repo out on your personal development computer, they are in the slack channel labs10_team_home.
+For security purposes, we will not post the keys on this repo, but if you need the keys to test the repo out on your personal development computer, access to them can be obtained in the slack channel labs10_team_home.
 Give a DM to any of the labs10 members, and they can probably get you up to speed on that.